 - 1. Biohazard signage (see Figure 2) must be posted on the entry doors to all Containment Level 2 rooms.
 The containment level of the laboratory must be posted on all points of entry. - 2.
 Non-laboratory visitors to the CL2 laboratory area must be provided with guest lab coats that are to be worn at all times when in the containment zone. - 3.
 Biological Safety Cabinets (BSCs) must be used for any procedures that may produce aerosols or that involve work with high concentrations and/or volumes of the biological agent.
 Animal handling and necropsies must be performed in a BSC as well. - 4.
-All surfaces to be constructed from non-absorbent materials and able to be cleaned. - Any potential Dual-Use Agent (soon to be SSBAs) must be stored in a secured and locked area when an authorized worker is not present in the immediate area of the agent. - Lawson provides lab coats for all laboratory workers, and provides specific lab coats for working in a CL2 laboratory.
-These CL2 lab coats are to be worn only in level 2 containment areas and must be doffed before leaving the CL2 zone.
+All surfaces to be constructed from non-absorbent materials and able to be cleaned. - Any potential Dual-Use Agent (soon to be SSBAs) must be stored in a secured and locked area when an authorized worker is not present in the immediate area of the agent. - 6.
+Lawson provides lab coats for all laboratory workers.
+Lab coats must be worn at all times while work is being conducted in the laboratory.